September marks the receding phase of the monsoon season in

 UV index

 March through September, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV rays for ordinary individuals.
+A UV Index estimate of 11, and higher, represents an excessive health risk from exposure to the Sun's UV rays for ordinary individuals.